-Hire a four-wheel-drive campervan or a car from Aussie Campervans and discover some of Australia’s best beaches and rainforest areas along the way.
+Hire a four-wheel-drive, campervan or a motorhome in Cairns from Aussie Campervans and discover some of Australia’s best beaches and rainforest areas along the way.
 We offer a comprehensive range of 4x4 car hire to suit all budgets.
-Check out our wide range of campervans for rental and start your holidays exploring the four-wheel-drive tracks in Far North Queensland.
+Check out our wide range of recommended campervans for rental and start your holidays exploring the off road, four-wheel-drive tracks in Far North Queensland.

 4X4 Tracks in Cairns

 Bloomfield Track - this controversial four-wheel-drive track is also known as the Coast Road and officially, also known as “the Cape Tribulation-Bloomfield Road”, and is located in Far North Queensland, Australia.
 The Bloomfield track connects Cape Tribulation to Cooktown and is a 30km long road.

 The track provides access to Bloomfield Falls and the aboriginal community of Wujal Wujal that crosses the Bloomfield river.
 The Bloomfield road is sealed partially and it becomes difficult to pass through this road in heavy rains.
 The four-wheel-drive track starts at Cape Tribulation and goes north through the Daintree Rainforest and ends in the aboriginal community of Wujal Wujal.
 The journey is recommended to be undertaken in a 4x4 drive vehicle due to the creeks coming on the way.
 However, you can take a drive on a two-wheel vehicle, but with utmost care and only in dry weather.